CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 ## Watch the photos

 You can press `Enter` and the photo will open in your associated application.
-TotalCmd can internally use a photoviewer called IrfanView:
+TotalCmd can internally use a photo-viewer called IrfanView:
 <https://www.irfanview.com/>
 It is old school, but very effective.
 You can say to TotalCmd to use it as its default viewer in  `Configuration - Options - Edit/View - Configure internal viewer - Use IrfanView/Xnview to load graphics`
 Now you can choose to see the files as thumbnails from `Show - Thumbanil View`.